HubBucket-Team/gdc-docs/docs/Visualization_Documentation/AddToProjects.md

 ### Survival Plot

 The most frequently mutated genes section also displays a survival plot.
+Survival percentage is displayed as a function of time and is displayed for cases with a mutated form of a certain gene and cases without a mutation.
+Initially the project-wide survival is shown.
 Choosing the 'Survival Analysis' icon from the row of the gene table will display the survival plot for that gene.
-Survival percentage is displayed as a function of time and is displayed for cases with a mutated form of a certain gene and cases without a mutation.

 ## OncoGrid